Site logo

 Akhal Tekes closely resemble Turkomans.
 They are slender, refined horses that grow to 14.2-16 hands and 900-1,200 pounds.
 The back is long and muscular, while the croup is flat.
 Though the shoulders slope, the neck is upright.

-Akhal Tekes boast thin skins with shiny, fine coats.
+Akhal Tekes have thin skin with a shiny, fine coat.
 Registries accept all equine colors and markings, including palomino, cremello, and perlino coats.
 The sheen is golden in cream-colored Akhal Tekes and silvery in gray horses.

 Unfortunately, they are fiery, hot-blooded horses.
 So, expect a spirited demeanor.
 Moreover, Akhal Tekes are one-person horses.
 They form strong bonds with the first owner but struggle to replicate the relationship with the next owner.